vojtechkostal/BayesicForceFields/README.md

 * [Matplotlib](https://matplotlib.org/) (Plotting)

 ## Instalation
-1. Clone this repository and (preferably) create and activate a new environment as:
+1. Clone this repository and (preferably) create and activate a new environment using `mamba` or `conda` as:
 ```sh
 cd BayesicForceFields
 mamba env create -f ./environment.yml
 mamba activate bffdev
 ```

+3. install the package:
  > [!WARNING]
 The package requires `PyTorch` to be installed and it benefits hugely from the GPU acceleration.
 However, the GPU-enabled PyTorch installation cannot be automatized so at this point, please install PyTorch using one of the options here: https://pytorch.org/get-started/locally/.

+ > [!WARNING]
-Also, the code needs `Gromacs` installation to be accesible to run force-field MDs.
+Also, the code needs `Gromacs` installation to be accesible to run force-field MDs during the initial setup and during generation of the training set.

-3. install the package:
 ```sh
 pip install .
 ```